geoffreytools/vite-plugin-glslify-inject/README.md

 - write GLSL in distinct files with the [glslify](https://github.com/glslify/glslify) module system;
 - import them as ES6 modules;
-- inject contants at runtime;
+- inject contants at runtime with automatic static type checking;
 - compatible with linters such as [GLSL Lint](https://github.com/hsimpson/vscode-glsllint#shader-code-in-string-literals).

 ## How to install